TECHMASTER1012/-AI-Based-Intrusion-Detection-System/README.md

 1. Open your browser and navigate to `http://127.0.0.1:5000/`.
 2. Click the **Start Capture** button.
 3. Watch the logs populate in real-time as background applications create network traffic.
 4. **Test an "Attack"**: The model is trained to flag excessively small TCP packets or oversized UDP packets as an Attack.
 Open a new terminal and run a ping: `ping google.com -l 3500` (Simulating a large ICMP packet anomaly depending on OS limit).
-You will see the Alert banner trigger!!
+You will see the Alert banner trigger